 Leverage: Elliot Spencer fits the sub-trope of "doesn't use guns" technical pacifist.
 But in the season 3 finale, after being backed into a corner and being told to survive, he reluctantly uses his opponent's dropped handguns, and kills 15+ assailants.
 He says he doesn't use them because of his "past".
 It is also likely that he dislikes guns because he believes it makes things too easy.

 Mission: Impossible: The Impossible Missions Force, when taking an assignment to "permanently deal" with some threat, rarely are the actual killers: they typically set up a situation where they con the target into betraying their own side (and get caught), or con the other side into believing the target has/is/will betray them.
 As an added bonus, when dealing with criminals instead of foreign intelligence agencies, they'll often ensure that the local cops show up just in time to catch the killers red-handed.
-By contrast, the characters in the films have do kill, though they try to avoid it whenever possible.
+By contrast, the characters in the films do kill, though they try to avoid it whenever possible.
 Whenever it's not possible, they are remarkably effective at it.

 Rev. Bem in Andromeda being a Wayist priest and a Magog, tries to avoid killing people despite being an obligate carnivore who needs to kill his prey.
 In fights he usually just paralyzes people with his venom and generally refuses to eat anything but fish, even if it means starvation.
 However, the first thing we see him do is work on salvaging an incredibly powerful warship, to sell it to a dictator with imperial ambitions.